Genius and Anxiety: Unveiling the Impact of Jewish Minds, 1847-1947

 Zachor: A Call to Remember and Learn from History

-“You shall remember what Amalek did to you on the way when you went out of Egypt, how he happened upon you on the way and cut off all the stragglers at your rear when you were faint and weary, and he did not fear G-d.
-So it will be, when the Lord your G-d grants you respite from all your enemies around you in the land which the Lord, your G-d, gives to you as an inheritance to possess, that you shall obliterate the remembrance of Amalek from beneath the Heavens.
+“You shall remember what Amalek did to you when you left Egypt, how he happened upon you and cut off all the stragglers at your rear when you were faint and weary, and he did not fear G-d.
+So it will be when the Lord your G-d grants you respite from all your enemies around you in the land which the Lord, your G-d, gives you as an inheritance to possess, that you shall obliterate the remembrance of Amalek from beneath the Heavens.
 You shall not forget!”
-(Deuteronomy.
-25:17-19).
+(Deuteronomy 25:17-19).

 Stalin’s Ascent to Power: Unraveling the Machinations of a Dictator